carlosrochacardoso/sdk-datamesh-aws/README.md

 ## Data Domain and Product Definition

-- `data_product_definition.py` file describes the data domain and data product definitions using the sdk-datamesh
+- `data_product_definition.py` file contains the data domain and data product definitions using the sdk-datamesh
 - `sdk_datamesh` folder contains the DataPlatform class and AWS CDK stacks for domain and data products components

 ![prototype diagram](images/prototype_diagram.png)